Content of Review

-- Is the question addressed novel, or does it take a new angle – useful to the professionals in the filed, including inspiring thinking?
+- Is the question addressed novel, or does it take a new angle – useful to the professionals in the field, including inspiring thinking?

-- If empirical data, are the findings presented clearly and in a non-misleading way?
+- If there is empirical data, are the findings presented clearly and in a non-misleading way?

-- Is the paper well-structured, with logical and clear flow and argumentation?
+- Is the paper well-structured, with logic, clear flow, and argumentation?
 If not, please provide your suggested structure.

-- Is use of headings kept to a minimum – to enable accessibility of the paper?
+- Is the use of headings kept to a minimum to enable accessibility of the paper?